 That is saved for another day, as the crew manages to pull him off before he goes too far—but in that moment, he goes away.
 A golden staircase that appeared periodically during his blackouts appears yet again, and this time he doesn’t hesitate to walk right up to it.
-And the light at the end of the tunnel is the Philbert float that’s been glimpsed constantly in his delirium floating over Hollywoo, staring at him with blank eyes that only have a fraction less of life in them.
+And the light at the end of the tunnel is the Philbert float that’s been glimpsed constantly in his delirium floating over Hollywoo, staring at him with blank eyes that are only a fraction more lifeless than his own.
 It’s unclear what’s happening in that moment: Is it an overdose or withdrawal symptom from the pills?
 Has his emotional turmoil finally led to a full psychotic break where he’s as far removed from reality as Bea?
 Or did he just lose himself for a moment, to snap right out of it and be the same broken asshole he always was?

 Those questions will have to wait for the finale to be answered, but there’s an even bigger one that “The Showstopper” poses.
 It’s the old reliable that BoJack Horseman’s creative team asks after every dark place, the question “Are we going to be able to come back from this?”
 And after everything we’ve seen, it feels harder than ever for the answer to be yes.